-SiteVisor is a real-time cyber-attack alert system employs a large-scale distributed darknet that consists of several contributing organizations that mutually observe the malicious packets transmitted from inside the organizations.
+SiteVisor is a real-time cyber-attack alert system.
+It employs a large-scale distributed darknet that consists of several contributing organizations that mutually observe the malicious packets transmitted from inside the organizations.

 A darknet is a set of unused IPv4 addresses.
 Large-scale darknet monitoring is an effective approach to detect a global trend in malicious activities on the Internet, such as a worldwide spread of malwares.

 SiteVisor utilizes a large-scale darknet monitoring facility deployed by Japan’s National Institute of Information and Communications Technology (NICT).
-As of August 2013, NICT is monitoring about 210,000 unused IPv4 addressess.
+As of Jun 2017, NICT have been about 300,000 unused IPv4 addressess.